Full Steam Coffee Shop

 After reviewing the information from the brief, we found that our client desired a logo that would pay respect to the region, while also aligning with the property’s aesthetic.

 The primary application for the logo would be the exterior signage, as well as the signage within the hotel.
 The take out coffee cups and sleeves would be another place the logo would be visible.

 As a bit of background on the project, the name of the coffee shop we were working on was Full Steam Coffee Shop.
 The hotel (and subsequently the coffee shop within the hotel) serves primarily business commuters — people who are on the go.
 So taking into consideration this target, coupled with the name of the coffee shop and the fact that a major railroad rolls through town, we decided that the logo options would take the form of a train concept, while weaving in the coffee aspect of the business.

-The first option was developed to include the common element of a train station with an iconic large clock mounted on the wall.
-The clock took the shape of a coffee mug.
+The first option was developed to include an element of a train station with an iconic large clock mounted on the wall.
+The clock took the shape of a coffee mug as it appears when viewed from overhead.
 This gave a nod to the impact that time has on a commuter’s schedule, while paying homage to the local railway, and implementing the core product of the business.

 The final concept intertwined both train and coffee once again.
 This logo utilized the front view of a coffee mug to create a custom train icon.
-The icon was then paired with a modern font set that complemented the logo we created for the sister restaurant.
+The icon was again paired with a font set that complemented the logo we created for the sister restaurant.